ttscoff/bunch/integration/advanced-scripting.md

 Here's an example using `from script` frontmatter to let you pick from your favorite Spotify playlists or perform a Spotify search.

-The script is in JavaScript (for Automation) and saved in a `scripts` folder inside my Bunches folder.
+The script is in JavaScript (for Automation) and saved in a `scripts` folder inside my Bunch folder.
 I can reference it with the relative path `scripts/ChoosePlaylist.applescript`.

 The script would take some modification with your own playlists and titles, but would be easy to change: